|Lowest Recommended Age:||Mature High Schooler|

 |Movie Release Date:||July 2, 2014|

 A French graphic novel by Jacques Lob about a post-apocalyptic train containing all that is left of humanity is now the first English-language film from Korean director Joon-ho Bong (“Mother,” “The Host”), with an international cast that includes Chris Evans, Jamie Bell, Ed Harris, and Tilda Swinton.
 It is a visually stunning and intellectually ambitious allegory with all of its action and sci-fi imagination in service of provocative commentary.

 In an effort to mitigate the damage from climate change, people all over the world shot a chemical into the air that precipitated an overcorrection so extreme that the entire world is covered with snow and ice and is not longer habitable for humans.
 Seventeen years earlier, the few remaining people were allowed to board a train designed by Mr. Wilford, who still lives in the train’s first car and keeps its engine running.
-He is considered something like a king or even a god by the train’s passengers, including those 17 or younger, who have never been off the train and know no other life.
+He is considered something like a king or even a god by the train’s passengers, some of whom are 17 or younger and have never known any life off the train.

 The train circles the globe once a year, and measures the passage of time by the landmarks it passes.
 After a brief prologue with snippets of news reports informing us of the environmental catastrophe, we meet the poor, filthy, brutally abused inhabitants of the train’s last car, including Curtis (Chris Evans, almost unrecognizable in a black knit cap and with a haunted expression) and his best friend Edgar (Jamie Bell).
 They are kept barely alive through doling out of icky looking “protein bars.”
 And they are kept in control by masked, brutal guards armed with assault weapons.
 There have been brief attempts at rebellion or escape but all have failed.